RMI-PACTA/practices.DEPRECATED/git.md

 GitHub workflow:

-This workflow is 2DII’s default.
+This workflow is RMI’s default.
 If a project uses a different workflow, document prominently (e.g. in README) what that workflow is ([example](https://github.com/github/gitignore#contributing-workflow)).

 -   Uses a central repository.
 -   Uses a single long-lived branch: “main”; it never contains broken code.